Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Q: Which is best for bunks?

-A: The 6" Dreamfoam Essential is the easiest fit for low clearance.
+A: The 6" Dreamfoam Essential is the easiest fit when clearance is tight.

 Q: Which is best for couples who hate motion?

-A: The Independent Furniture Supply foam option had the strongest motion isolation.
+A: Independent Furniture Supply had the strongest motion isolation in our testing.

 Previous post